 Education is a powerful weapon to change attitudes and transcend differences.

-This website was created and organized thinking of you, members of the University’s teaching community, in the hope that it will help make your courses and teaching practices more inclusive.
-We also hope that it will help you provide a more positive and inclusive learning experience for students from marginalized / minoritized / racialized / subordinated1 groups and enrich the learning experience of the entire student community.
+This website was created and organized thinking of you, the University’s teaching community members, hoping it will help make your courses and teaching practices more inclusive.
+We also hope it will help you provide a more positive and inclusive learning experience for students from marginalized/minoritized/racialized/subordinated1 groups and enrich the learning experience of the entire student community.

-The teaching team and staff offering training on campus are the target clientele of this webiste on inclusive pedagogies.
+The teaching team and staff offering training on campus are the target clientele of this website on inclusive pedagogies.

 This website will attempt to answer the following questions:

 - How to lower barriers to learning for all?

 - How to inclusively support the development of every student’s full potential?

 - How to equitably foster academic success for our entire student community?

 In doing so, this website will help you think about inclusive teaching (Page 2 - Context and considerations).
 It should also help you explore new strategies, tips, and tools for teaching and supporting learning (Page 4 - Strategies and tools) based on the conceptual frameworks (Page 3 - Conceptual frameworks) that guided our thinking and our choice of recommendations.
 Finally, you will discover resources to further explore the various ideas on this website (Page 5 - Resources).

 Learning about others, dialoguing with others and implementing positive strategies “will allow us to become catalysts for change leading to more supportive and inclusive learning environments, for the benefit of all learners (…)”.